Welcome to Across Rainbows!

 Across Rainbows started with an unrelenting curiosity and desire to give the LGBTQ+ community a greater reason to believe in ourselves.

 While the rest of the website focuses on how we do what we do, I want to take a few minutes to tell why we do what we do.

+My son, Nick and I started Across Rainbows in March 2020 (during the 1st national lockdown).
 Across Rainbows was many years in the making.
 But it was born from wanting to fix and improve what affected us personally. - living our life to please other people’s expectations of what our life should.